 Messaging Features May Not Be Implemented: If your pediatric practice would rather communicate via phone or e-mail, they may not use the Messages features described in this section.
 Contact your pediatric practice to learn the best way to keep in touch.

 Click “Create New Message” to create a new message.

 Enter a subject for your message, and the text of your question.
+If you want to attach images or PDFs, you can do so.
 Then click Send.